• Skip to primary navigation

 Instructions

-• Preheat the oven to 200C and line a baking tray with parchment paper.
+• Preheat the oven to 390F / 200C and line a baking tray with parchment paper.
 Once at temperature, add the new potatoes, red bell pepper and zucchini.
 Drizzle with olive oil and sprinkle with sweet paprika and turmeric.
-Bake for approximately 30 minutes or until the vegetables and potatoes are tender.
+Roast for approximately 30 minutes or until the vegetables and potatoes are fork tender.
+Set aside to cool.

-• Prepare the quinoa to packet instructions, adding the thyme and vegetable bouillon to the water if using.
+• Prepare the quinoa to packet instructions, adding the thyme to the water while cooking.
+Once cooled, fluff up the grains with a fork.

-• Make the tahini dressing by stirring together the tahini, maple syrup and water until it becomes a creamy sauce.
+• Make the tahini dressing by stirring together the tahini and water until it becomes a creamy sauce.
 Add more water if you prefer a thinner consistency.

 Notes

-If your new potatoes are quite large then cut them into quarters rather than halves.
-Love your dressings?
-Increase the quantity of tahini and water for even more!
-Not a fan of coriander / cilantro?
-How about basil or parsley instead?
+• If your new potatoes are quite large then cut them into thirds or quarters rather than halves.

 Swiss Interest Group Histamine Intolerance, food compatibility list histamine

-All ingredients in this low histamine power bowl recipe score a '0' on the SIGHI food list with the exception of:
+All ingredients in this recipe score 0 on the SIGHI food list with the exception of:

-• tahini - sesame seeds score a '1'.
-If you prefer not to use tahini, then a herb-based dressing such as the basil dressing in my peach and mozzarella salad recipe is also a great option.
+• tahini (sesame seeds), which score '1'.
+If you prefer not to use tahini, then a herb-based oil dressing is also a great option.

 Tried this recipe?Mention @lowhistaminekitchen or tag #lowhistaminekitchen!